 He managed portfolio exceeding AUD 250 Million and a workforce of over 2500 employees.

 During the past twenty-five years, Br.
 Samir had the privilege to work closely with the Australian Muslim Community in several Da’wah, welfare and charitable projects such as the establishment of educational institutions, places of worship, orphan sponsorship programs and many more.

-We aim to feed today’s most neglected people – children in systemic poverty.
-We do it sustainably and consistently working with the education system and refugee infrastructures in developing countries.
+We feed today’s most neglected people – children in systemic poverty.
+We work sustainably and consistently with the education system and refugee infrastructures in developing countries.

 Supplying food can stop premature deaths, prevent illness and help to reduce the impact of diseases such as malaria and measles.

 Access to regular, nutritious meals also allows children to study, work and become self-sufficient.

 Last year was a surprising year for all of us and nobody’s life went according to plan.
 With your support, we continued getting children out of poverty one meal at a time, despite the pandemic.

 We want you to know just how much your charity matters.
 Find out more by downloading our latest report.